Paris Jackson’s Career Goals: Michael Jackson’s Daughter Wants To Model And Act

 It looks like 2017 will be the year of Paris Jackson.

-[Featured image by John Sciulli/Getty Images for InStyle]
+[Featured Image by John Sciulli/Getty Images for InStyle]